Bryan Holaday: Detroit Tigers

 The Detroit Tigers selected Holaday in the sixth round of the 2010 Major League Baseball Draft.
-He signed, and played for the Lakeland Tigers of the Class A-Advanced Florida State League that season.
-He attended Tigers' spring training as a non-roster invitee in 2011.
-He played for the Erie SeaWolves of the Eastern League, the Tigers Class AA affiliate, during the 2011 season.
-He was again invited to spring training as a non-roster invitee in 2012.
-He started the season with the Toledo Mud Hens of the Class AAA International League, where he batted .248 with no home runs and ten RBIs.
+He signed, and played for the Lakeland Tigers of the High-A Florida State League that season.
+Holaday attended Tigers' spring training as a non-roster invitee in 2011.
+He played for the Erie SeaWolves of the Eastern League, the Tigers Double-A affiliate, during the 2011 season.
+Holaday was again invited to spring training as a non-roster invitee in 2012, and started the season with the Toledo Mud Hens of the Triple-A International League, where he batted .248 with no home runs and ten RBI.

-The Tigers promoted Holaday to the major leagues on June 6, 2012, as the team added him to their 40-man roster due to injuries to starting catcher Alex Avila.
+The Tigers promoted Holaday to the major leagues for the first time on June 6, 2012, as the team added him to their 40-man roster due to injuries to starting catcher Alex Avila.
 He became the third position player selected in the 2010 draft to reach the majors, following Bryce Harper and Kole Calhoun.
 Holaday made his MLB debut that day.
 He had one hit against Jeanmar Gomez in four at bats during his debut.

 Holaday was recalled June 17, 2013, when catcher Alex Avila was placed on the disabled list.
 For the season he batted .296/.367/.444.
 After the 2013 season, the Tigers informed backup catcher Brayan Peña they would not re-sign him, giving Holaday the opportunity to become the backup to Avila.
 Holaday competed with James McCann to be the backup catcher behind Avila during spring training in 2015.
 McCann won the competition, and Holaday began the season in the minor leagues.
 For the season in the majors, he batted .281/.292/.453.

 Once again, Holaday entered spring training in 2016 competing for a backup role, this time with Jarrod Saltalamacchia.
 Despite losing the job, Holaday attracted large amounts of trade interest due to hitting .438/.455/.969 in 16 games and his lack of minor league options remaining.
 In 4 seasons with the Tigers, Holaday hit .251/.283/.340 with 3 HR and 30 RBI in 108 games.